pauleveritt/react_typescript_jest/doc/functional_components/index.rst

 if it is still running.
 This is optional, but prevents your computer from doing compiling/transpiling/bundling work that's unneeded.

-Then, make sure you run your :ref:`technology-jest` run configuration if it wasn't already running.
+Then, make sure you run your Jest run configuration if it wasn't already running.

 Next, have ``App.tsx`` and ``App.test.tsx`` open side-by-side, as discussed in :doc:`../testing/index`.